What Is a Podcast? Learn How to Start a Podcast Today

 Podcast Web Hosting Server

-You’ll need an individual host just for your MP3 files.
+One of our best podcast hosting tips is to make sure that you have an individual host just for your MP3 files.
 Even if you have a website and a web host already, you don’t want to host your podcast audio on the same server.
 Most shared web hosts don’t have the speed or bandwidth to keep up with the demand that streaming and downloading MP3s require.
 Fortunately, media hosts make podcast hosting affordable.
 Here are the ones most podcasters use and recommend:

 Blubrry – Costs $12 per month for 100mb of space with unlimited bandwidth.